Somerset Major Cup Final

 Coles was bowled and Hallaran caught from a top edge but Gange (8) launched a 6 into the crowd to wrap up a convicning win.

 Speaking after the match, skipper Coles said: “Hopefully, this can be the first of some more silverware this season.
-It would have been nice not to lose a wicket but it was a great performance from the boys.”
+It would have been nice not to lose a wicket but it was a great performance from

 Team: Andrew Hallaran, Michael Coles (c), Chris Gange, Stuart Butt, Josh Vickery, Mitch Windsor, Steffan Jones, Ed Habberfield, Chris Skidmore, Stuart Standerwick (wk), Scott Clapp and Ian Bishop.